Lisbon in Howard County, Maryland — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the The Historic National Road marker series.

 Location.
-39° 20.109′ N, 77° 4.133′ W. Marker is in Lisbon, Maryland, in Howard County.
-Marker is on Historic National Touch for map.
-The marker is located in a park in front of the elementary school.
+Touch for map.
 Marker is in this post office area: Lisbon MD 21765, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Simpson & Mount Gregory United Methodist Churches (approx. 1.8 miles away); Poplar Springs (approx. 2.1 miles away); Gettysburg Campaign (approx. 2.8 miles away); Cooksville (approx. 2.8 miles away); a different marker also named Cooksville (approx. 2.8 miles away); Cooksville High School (approx. 3.2 miles away); Dr. Charles Alexander Warfield (approx. 3.4 miles away); Hood’s Mill (approx. 4.1 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Simpson & Mount Gregory United Methodist Churches (approx. 1.8 miles away); Poplar Springs (approx. 2.1 miles away); Gettysburg Campaign (approx. 2.8 miles away); Cooksville (approx. 2.8 miles away); a different marker also named Cooksville (approx. 2.8 miles away); Cooksville High School (approx. 3.2 miles away); Dr. Charles Alexander Warfield (approx. 3.4 miles away); Parrsville & Ridgeville (approx. 5.3 miles away).

 More about this marker.
 In the lower right is a "Map of Lisbon c.
 1860s.
 Then, as now, the "Female School" building still stands across the road from here.

 In the lower center is a photo of a "Wagon tream in front of the Lisbon Stage Coach House, early 20th century."

 On the lower right is a photo of "The Caleb Pancoast House stood until the 1950s.
 The hotel in the front of the house was added to serve travelers on the old National Pike, and still stands at the west end of town."

 The background of the marker is "National Road at Fairview Inn" which is the standard for markers in this series.
 An elevation diagram of the national road is displayed on the bottom of the marker's face.